 This will bring up your field mapping options.
 From here, you can select the FileWave data field you want to pull into IIQ, as well as if it will map to a default field already in IIQ or create a new custom field instead.

 Additionally, you can select the map direction of the custom field.
-This allows you to only pull data from FileWave to iiQ, write back data from iiQ to FileWave, or establish a connection pulls data from iiQ and writes data back to FileWave.
+This allows you to only pull data from FileWave to iiQ, write back data from iiQ to FileWave, or establish a connection that pulls data from iiQ and writes data back to FileWave.

 Location Mappings Tab